car trip ideas and tips

 - Chargers for all devices, possibly a power bank

-- Close doors and windows
+- Close doors and windows in the house

-- Set alarm
+- Set alarm for wake up

 - Turn off TV, radio, computer, etc. at the switch, or disconnect the power completely